opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 5. Implementation of a paired *t*-test.
 6. Interpretation of a paired *t*-test.
 7. Implementation of a Wilcoxon signed-rank test.
-    8.Interpretation of a Wilcoxon signed-rank test.
+8. Interpretation of a Wilcoxon signed-rank test.
-8. Understanding of the need for multiple testing correction.
+9. Understanding of the need for multiple testing correction.

 ### Analysis